ThinkingBeyond/BeyondQuantum-2026/Magdalena Nowak and Nuzhat Mahdiyat/README.md

 ### Discussion

-**All three models achieved high recall (>0.99)**, confirming that exoplanet signals in Kepler KOI data are reliably detectable regardless of the approach used.
+- All three models achieved high recall (>0.99), confirming that exoplanet signals in Kepler KOI data are reliably detectable regardless of the approach used.
-**Classical approaches outperformed the hybrid model** on AUROC and precision.
+- Classical approaches outperformed the hybrid model on AUROC and precision.
 Logistic Regression, despite its simplicity, achieved the best overall scores - likely because the KOI dataset features are already highly engineered by NASA's pipeline.
-**The hybrid model remained competitive**, especially in recall, and its AUROC of 0.978 is still strong in absolute terms.
+- The hybrid model remained competitive, especially in recall, and its AUROC of 0.978 is still strong in absolute terms.
-The quantum component uses **fixed random weights** - no quantum training was performed.
+- The quantum component uses **fixed random weights** - no quantum training was performed.
 This is a known limitation: the QNN acts as a random feature map, not a trained encoder.
 Despite this, the extracted features proved informative enough for downstream classification.
 ---

 ## Future Work